roman-milk/roman-milk.github.io/spanked-to-submission.md

  MY Annie-girl,

  On the desk you will find the clothes and shoes you will wear home tonight.
 There are no panties or bra for you to wear and that is how I expect you to be the entire weekend, no matter where you go, you will not be wearing either.
 And when at home, you will be naked at all times; of course, except if you have company which I doubt you would have anyway.
 One last thing, you will wear the heels at all times.
 Have a great weekend!!
-Report_Story #8